cjdelisle/cjdns/doc/Whitepaper.md

 ### Operation

-When a packet comes in to the switch, the switch uses it's Encoding Scheme to read the least significant bits of the Route Label in order to determine the Director and thus the Interface to send the packet down.
+When a packet comes in to the switch, the switch uses its Encoding Scheme to read the least significant bits of the Route Label in order to determine the Director and thus the Interface to send the packet down.
 The Route Label is shifted to the right by the number of bits in the Director, effectively *removing* the Director and exposing the Director belonging to the next switch in the path.
-Before sending the packet, the switch uses it's Encoding Scheme to craft a Director representing the Interface which the packet came *from*, does a bitwise reversal of this Director and places it in the empty space at the left of the Route Label which was exposed by the previous bit shift.
+Before sending the packet, the switch uses its Encoding Scheme to craft a Director representing the Interface which the packet came *from*, does a bitwise reversal of this Director and places it in the empty space at the left of the Route Label which was exposed by the previous bit shift.
 In this way, the